Business Plus Certificate

 Business Plus Certificate Overview

 The Business Plus certificate program is designed for students holding an undergraduate degree in areas other than business.
-The 18–24 credits program includes courses in accounting, computing, economics, finance, legal studies, management and leadership, management science and marketing.
-The Business Plus certificate program will provide students a good foundation toward the Master in Business Administration.
+The 18 credit program includes courses in accounting, computing, economics, finance, legal studies, management and leadership, management science and marketing.
+The Business Plus certificate program will provide students with a good foundation toward the Master in Business Administration.

-Minimum admissions requirements for the Business Basics and Business Plus certificate programs are:
+Minimum admissions requirements for the Business Plus certificate programs are:

 - a baccalaureate degree in an area other than Business;